| DISCLAIMER: This document is meant for guidance

 has the largest repository of sera and DNA in rheumatology

 in India.
-A well-equipped Physiotherapy clinic and Diet
+A well-equipped Physiotherapy clinic and Diagnostic

 CRD has a well-equipped library in with a large collection